USEPA/SSN2/inst/joss/paper.md

 )
 ```

-The `additive` argument represents an "additive function value (AFV)" variable that captures branching in the stream network and is required when modeling the tailup covariance.
+The `additive` argument represents an "additive function value (AFV)" variable that captures branching in the stream network and is required when modeling the tail-up covariance.
 Cumulative watershed area is commonly used to derive the additive function value (here, `afvArea` represents cumulative watershed area), but other variables like flow can be used (if every line feature in the `edges` dataset contains a non-null value). @ver2010moving provide further details regarding additive function values.

 The `ssn_lm()` function is designed to be similar in syntax and structure to the `lm()` function in base **R** for fitting nonspatial linear models.
 Additionally, `SSN2` accommodates various S3 methods for commonly-used **R** generic functions that operate on model objects.
 For example, the generic function `summary()` is used to summarize the fitted model: